arangodb/docs-hugo/site/content/3.11/develop/drivers/java/reference-version-7/driver-setup.md

   .build();
 ```

-In this example inactive connections will be closed after 5 minutes.
+In this example, inactive connections are closed after 5 minutes.

 The default TTL for HTTP connections is 30 seconds, while it is `null` for VST connections.

-If set to `null`, no automatic connection closure will be performed.
+If set to `null`, no automatic connection closure is performed.

 ## VST Keep-Alive

 The driver supports setting keep-alive interval (in seconds)
 for VST connections.
-If set, every VST connection will perform a no-op request
+If set, every VST connection performs a no-op request
 at the specified intervals, to avoid to be closed due to inactivity by the
 server (or by the external environment, e.g. firewall, intermediate routers,
 operating system, ... ).